SouthernMethodistUniversity/intro/sections/logistics.md

 *  We will be using [Zoom](https://www.smu.edu/OIT/services/zoom) for discussion.
 *  Before DHRI: If you have not used Zoom before, please make an [appointment with Rafia](https://libcal.smu.edu/appointments/?g=2334) before DHRI to become familiar with Zoom.
 ### Our Zoom norms
 * We want to encourage interaction, conversations and sense of community.
-Let’s practice the following
+Let’s practice the following:
     * Keep cameras on
     * Mute self when not talking
-* Make use of chat (Email or Teams chat will be available for asynchronous conversations)
+    * Make use of chat (email or Slack chat will be available for asynchronous conversations)
 * Each session will have a lead facilitator/instructor, but an additional facilitator will always be present and participating in chat.
 ### Hypothe.is
 * ["Hypothes.is is a web-browser add-on for annotating the web via inline commenting.
 This allows anyone to select a snippet of text in a web-browser and then post a comment about the selected text.
 Annotations can be made publicly or privately."](https://crumplab.github.io/OER_bookdown/hypothes-is-1.html)